ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 ---
 layout: ballerina-configurable-left-nav-pages-swanlake
 title: Provide values to configurable variables
-description: You can supply values to configurable variables using the methods below.
+description: You can provide values for configurable variables through multiple methods as described below.
 keywords: ballerina, programming language, configurable, variables, values, toml
 permalink: /learn/provide-values-to-configurable-variables/
 active: provide-values-to-configurable-variables
+intro: You can provide values for configurable variables through multiple methods as described below.
 ---

-The values for configurable variables can be provided through configuration files, command-line arguments, and environment variables.
-The configuration values will be overridden in the following precedence order if the values are given through multiple ways when retrieving configurable values:
+>**Info:** The configuration values will be overridden in the following precedence order when retrieving them, if they are given through multiple ways.

-- **Command-line arguments:** The values can be configured through the command-line arguments when executing the Ballerina program.
-The configurable value provided through a command-line argument is expected to be the `toString()` representation of the intended value.
+- **Command-line arguments:** The values can be configured through command-line arguments that get executed when running the Ballerina program.

-- **Configuration files:** The values can be configured through the configuration files in the <a href="https://toml.io/en/v0.4.0" target="_blank">TOML(v0.4) format</a>.
-The file location can be specified through an environment variable with the name `BAL_CONFIG_FILES`.
-Ballerina supports specifying multiple configuration files using this environment variable with the OS-specific separator.
-The file precedence order will be as specified in the environment variable.
-If an environment variable is not specified, a file named `Config.toml` will be sought in the current working directory.<br/>Configuration values for testing can be provided in a file named `Config.toml` located in the `tests` directory.
-For more details, see [Define test-specific configurations](/learn/test-ballerina-code/configure-tests/#define-test-specific-configurations).

-- **Environment variables:** Users can provide the configuration values through an environment variable with the name `BAL_CONFIG_DATA` in which the content is expected to be in the <a href="https://toml.io/en/v0.4.0" target="_blank">TOML(v0.4) format</a>.
+- **Configuration files:** The values can be defined using the [TOML syntax](#toml-syntax) and configured through configuration files.

+- **Environment variables:** The values can be defined using the [TOML syntax](#toml-syntax) and configured through environment variables.

     >**Note:** Providing multiple configuration values through separate environment variables is not supported.

-### Provide via command-line arguments
+## Provide via command-line arguments

-The following syntax can be used to provide values for the variables through the command-line parameters:
+The following syntax can be used to provide values for the variables through command-line arguments.

 ```
 -Ckey=value
 ```

-Currently, the command-line based configuration is only supported for configurable variables of types `int`, `byte`, `float`, `boolean`, `string`, `decimal`, `enum` and `xml`.
+>**Info:** The configurable value provided through a command-line argument is expected to be in the `toString()` representation of the intended value.
+Currently, the command-line based configuration supports only the configurable variables of types `int`, `byte`, `float`, `boolean`, `string`, `decimal`, `enum`, and `xml`.

-The following examples explain the way of providing command-line arguments to configure variables of specific Ballerina types.
+The following examples explain how to provide command-line arguments to configure variables of specific Ballerina types.

 | Ballerina type | Ballerina example                                                                                                                                                                     | Command-line argument                                             |
 |----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------|